 Feeling Lost in Class?
 How to Refocus

-Feeling lost in class in college can leave students feeling stuck and helpless.
 There are a variety of reasons you may be feeling lost in class, from personal problems to simply having trouble motivating yourself.

 It may seem like you’re the only one having trouble tuning into your lectures, but rest assured that plenty of other students are having the same problem.

-Overwhelmed by the course material?
+Overwhelmed by the material?

 This is an especially common problem among first year students who are facing their first college-level coursework.
 If you feel overwhelmed by weekly reading or homework, odds are that you’ll fall further and further behind until exam time is suddenly looming ahead of you.

 Avoid this horror scenario by tackling the problem ASAP.
 Visit your professor during office hours, talk to teaching assistants for help, form study groups or get yourself a tutor.
-Whatever your solution, institute it right away.
+Whatever your solution, institute it immediately.
 It will only get more difficult and you will simply feel more lost in class as time goes on if you don’t deal with it now.

 Having trouble fitting everything into your schedule?

 If you find that your days are flashing by without time for homework (or class), it’s no surprise that you are feeling lost in class.
 One of the toughest aspects of college is time management.
-While high school is very regimented, college schedules are way more relaxed.
+While high school is very regimented, college schedules are much more relaxed.
 Plus, it’s not like the school is going to call your parents if you skip class for a day!

 Simply can’t pay attention?